 In a global society, more and more relationships are spanning across multiple countries.
 This can make the often-daunting prospect of divorce and co-parenting seem even more challenging.
-At Tees we’ve helped many couples untangle the complexities arising from international divorce and co-parenting across international borders.
-If you find yourself in this situation, consult a specialist to guide and advise you how to take advantage of your situation.
+At Tees we’ve helped many couples untangle the complexities arising from the international divorce process and co-parenting across international borders.
+If you find yourself in this situation, consult our international divorce lawyers uk to guide and advise you how to take advantage of your situation.
 Choosing the best country to get divorced in for you, is a highly skilled process and you should consult international divorce law experts to make sure you don’t lose out.

 Divorce, jurisdiction and financial proceedings